gterzian/automata/conversation_summary.md

 **Key insights from user**:
 1. Worker must not block waiting for a state that may have already passed
 2. Accept both `Presented` and `NeedUpdate`, using a boolean flag to track which arrived first
-3. Only capture GIF if `Presented` came first (meaning time is available before next frame)
+3. Only capture GIF if `Presented` came first - determined by thread scheduling, not deterministic timing
-4. If `NeedUpdate` arrives first, skip the GIF frame - the system is behind and needs to prioritize rendering
+4. If `NeedUpdate` arrives first (main thread scheduled before worker), skip the GIF frame
 5. Combine the "got_presented" flag with the encoder idle check for the final capture decision
+6. When GIF capture happens, it runs in parallel with worker computing the next frame
+7. Hope that GIF GPU work completes before worker needs GPU for rendering

 **Performance impact**:
-- GIF capture is opportunistic and time-based, not guaranteed
+- GIF capture is opportunistic and depends on thread scheduling
-- When system is keeping up: GIF frames are captured after presentation
-- When system falls behind: GIF frames are skipped to prioritize rendering
+- Which thread gets scheduled first (worker vs main) determines if GIF is captured
+- When GIF is captured: runs in parallel with worker's compute/scene building phase
+- GIF GPU work ideally completes before worker's render phase needs GPU
-- Main thread never blocks on GIF work
+- Main thread never blocks on or interferes with GIF work
 - Worker can compute frame N+1 during frame N presentation
-- Graceful degradation under load
+- Graceful frame skipping based on scheduling

 **State machine updates**:
 - `RedrawRequested` handler expects `Presented` (not `Presenting`)